Feb 8, 2023

 Photo by Brandon Bland

-Over the years, Xu has actively participated in musical festivals, such as Berkley Summer Jazz Camp (Shanghai, 2016), Collevoxus Exchange (Denton, TX, 2020), Composers Hub in LunART Festival (Madison, WI, 2022), and Composing in the Wilderness (Denali, AK, 2023).
+Over the years, Xu has actively participated in musical festivals, such as Berkley Summer Jazz Camp (Shanghai, 2016), Collevoxus Exchange (Denton, TX, 2020), Composers Hub in LunART Festival (Madison, WI, 2022), Composing in the Wilderness (Denali, AK, 2023), S.E.M ensemble (New York, 2025), CAMPGround25 (Tampo, FL, 2025), and EMM (Kansas City, KS).

 Xu holds degrees from the University of Missouri-Kansas City (M.M., 2024), where she studied with Chen Yi, Zhou Long, Paul Rudy, and Yotam Haber, and from the University of Kansas (B.M., 2021), where she studied with Ingrid Stolzel, Bryan Kip Haaheim, and Forrest Pierce.